 DRONES

 Vulcan Park & Museum is home to the federally protected Vulcan statue, a significant historical monument.
-For the safety and protection of the site, flying drones on the grounds is strictly prohibited without prior authorization and may be subject to an administrative fee.
+For the safety and protection of the site, flying/operating drones on or over Vulcan Park and Museum property is strictly prohibited without prior authorization and may be subject to an administrative fee.
 Please note that there will be a fee for authorized drone use during private events and weddings.
-Unauthorized drone operations will result in removal from the premises and potential legal action.
+Unauthorized drone operations will result in removal from the premises and may lead to potential legal action.

 PETS